MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWasteDataModel/WasteCharacteristicType.md

 ms.author: leeclontz
 ---

-# Waste characteristic type in Cloud for Sustainability waste data model(WasteCharacteristicType)
+# Waste characteristic type in Microsoft for Sustainability waste data model(WasteCharacteristicType)

 Stores all the different classifications for the waste quality characteristics.